ama-team/voxengine-scenario-framework/README.md

 Whenever framework receives call for transition into state X, it calls `transition` property and waits for timeout being set.
 If transition timeouts, corresponding rescue handler is called.
-Rescue handler may returns promise that is treated just as one returned by transition, but default handler simply passes error through.
+Rescue handler returns promise that is treated just as one returned by transition, but default handler simply passes error through.
 Both transition and rescue handler get same `previousState` and `hints` arguments, but